CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Database and Benchmark

 \subsubsection{End-to-End Evaluation}

-This category assesses the overall effectiveness and efficiency of an agent in accomplishing a given RS task from start to finish.
+The first category assesses the overall effectiveness and efficiency of an agent in accomplishing a given RS task from start to finish.
 It is used to compare the performance of different agentic frameworks (e.g., ReAct, Reflexion, CangLing-KnowFlow) across our benchmarks.

 \textbf{Task Success Rate (TSR)}: This is the primary metric for overall performance.
 A task is considered successful if the agent completes the workflow and produces a final result that is semantically and numerically correct when compared to the ground-truth, with minimal human intervention.